nazrinyusnaidi/testreactexpress/README.md

 Pre-requisites:
 - Installed NodeJS
 - Installed XAMPP
+- Installed Postman (optional, but a great tool if you want to test your API request and response!)
 - phpmyadmin server started & running
-- Setup DB & tables
+- Setup DB credentials & tables

 Steps:
 1. Create a new folder, put any names you want.